vipulnaik/contractwork/policy/sebastian-sanchez-timelines-wiki-contract-work-reduction-proposal.md

 Other kinds of work will be subject to the usual stipend rates, and no explicit cap on hours for the time being, with the following caveats:

-* The default stipend rate for all other kinds of work is $4/hour up to (200 hours - number of stipend hours on Timelines Wiki).
+* The default stipend rate for all other kinds of work is $5/hour (increased from $4/hour in January 2023 to account for inflation) up to (200 hours - number of stipend hours on Timelines Wiki).
 After that, the rate may reduce somewhat.